ServerFul-Team/ServerFul/README.md

 Welcome to the Serverful Project!
 In this project, we will set up a VPS management system using a combination of tools and custom configurations to provide users with efficient server management capabilities.

+Our Project is A Open-Sourse project That you can **Make Money** just run it in server And you Good to Go

+Our Project is Under MIT License So Please don't break it

 [Discord](https://discord.gg/ndeb9peuU8)

 ## Components